 It’s no wonder that the Labrador cross German Shepherd was developed, what with its parents being the American Kennel Club’s top two most popular dog breeds!

-Let’s dive a little deeper into the Labrador x German Shepherd’s lineage.
+Let’s dive a little deeper into the lineage of the Lab Shepherd mix.

 Their offspring started the line that created today’s much loved Labrador Retriever, which was recognized by the American Kennel Club (AKC) as a member of the sporting group in 1917.